agastyapatri/CIFAR-100/ReadMe.md

 ## **Notes (Not to be included)**

-_A CNN is a class of neural networks defined as multilayered NNs designed to detect complex features in data._
+_A CNN is a class of neural networks defined as multilayered NNs designed to detect complex features in data.
+Below are a list of definintions_

 1. **The Convolutional Layer:** The Convolution layer is a main layer of a CNN which helps us detect features in images.
 Each of the layers has a number of channels to detect specific features in images, and a number of kernels to define the size of the detected feature.
    In this case, each image is a tensor with dimensions (3 x 32 x 32)